 Latest posts by Marisa Iallonardo

-It’s about that time again: Families all over Westchester and the Hudson Valley are decking their halls—and their houses—with holiday decorations.
-And while you can drive through neighborhoods and spot pretty lights, festive wreaths and lots of Frosty inflatables, there are certain houses that merit a trip all their own.
+Families all over Westchester and the Hudson Valley are decking their halls—and their houses—with holiday decorations.
+And while you can drive through almost any neighborhood and spot pretty lights and festive inflatables, there are certain houses that merit a trip all their own.

-Here, we’ve rounded up several of our favorite light displays, perfect for getting your crew into the holiday spirit.
-(May we suggest stopping by one of these delicious places to pick up a hot chocolate for the road?)
+Here, we’ve rounded up several of our favorite Christmas light displays, perfect for getting your crew into the holiday spirit.
+We've also included a few other ways to see holiday lights in Westchester this season, including popular festivals, parades, and tours.